Hyunjin89/machine_learning/standardizing_for_knearest_neighbor/use_case.md

-Certainly!
 Let's simplify it with a use case.

 Imagine you're trying to use the K-nearest neighbor (KNN) algorithm to recommend movies based on user ratings.
 Each movie has two features: "rating" (on a scale of 1 to 10) and "number of reviews."
 You want to find similar movies to a user's favorite movie.